If you suffer from protein sensitive hair, castor oil could be a great way to combat the dryness in your hair.

 The type of castor oil you decide to use on your hair depends on your needs.
 You might find the right one for you by experimenting with different variations.

-Using any castor oil on your protein sensitive hair requires a different process to how you would use other hair products.
+Using any castor oil on your protein-sensitive hair requires a different process than how you would use other hair products.

 Follow these steps